Finch: Benchmarking Finance & Accounting across Spreadsheet-Centric Enterprise Workflows: Experiments

 Pass rate also varies substantially by task type (Figure~\ref{fig:task_breakdown}).
 Data Entry / Import and Structuring / Formatting are consistently among the most challenging categories, which aligns with \textsc{Finch} spreadsheets exhibiting messy layouts, irregular tables, and nontrivial structural constraints.
 Moreover, Data Entry / Import workflows are frequently entangled with web search or PDF parsing, introducing multimodal dependencies that amplify failure modes.
 Notably, Translation---a task where modern LLMs typically excel in standard NLP settings---performs surprisingly poorly in \textsc{Finch}.
 In finance-heavy tables, translation can easily distort or drop critical structure and layout cues (e.g., header hierarchies, row/column alignment), and large grids make omissions more likely, leading to systematic failures.
 Detailed error analysis can be found in Section~\ref{sec:error}.

 We further analyze how GPT 5.1 web completion time scales with the number of tasks in a workflow (Table~\ref{tab:task_time}).
 The longest individual workflow run takes roughly 60 minutes to complete---but fails, highlighting how challenging workflows can be for current agents.
-On average, single-task workflows take 13.1 minutes, while workflows with two, three, and four tasks require 17.4, 18.7, and 21.3 minutes, respectively, reflecting the increased compositional complexity of multi-task settings.
-Interestingly, five-task workflows show a lower average time (13.6 minutes), most of which involve web search and almost all of which result in failure.
+On average, single-task workflows take 13.1 minutes, while workflows with two and three tasks require 17.4 and 18.7 minutes, respectively, reflecting the increased compositional complexity of multi-task settings.
+Interestingly, workflows with 4 or more tasks show a lower average time (17.4 minutes) than workflows with 3 tasks, most of which involve web search and almost all of which result in failure.

+In addition, we examine performance on a subset of 20 workflows that involve \textbf{non-spreadsheet artifacts} (e.g., PDFs, Word documents, and images).
+As shown in Table~\ref{tab:other_formats}, GPT~5.1~Pro achieves a 35.0\% pass rate on these workflows (7/20), lower than its overall rate of 38.4\%, while Claude Sonnet~4.5 achieves 25.0\% (5/20), matching its overall rate.
+This suggests that handling heterogeneous document types introduces additional challenges.

+Beyond binary pass/fail, our LLM-as-judge framework provides \textbf{rubric-level scores} along four dimensions: \emph{completeness}, \emph{correctness}, \emph{over-edit avoidance}, and \emph{readability}.
+Table~\ref{tab:rubric_scores} reports these scores for the two Claude product-side agents.
+Correctness is the primary bottleneck: Sonnet~4.5 achieves 55.8\% completeness but only 36.0\% correctness.
+These scores are produced by GPT-5-mini using structured output, where a single call assigns all four scores jointly; this may introduce inter-rubric confusion.
+More robust agentic evaluation methods are a worthwhile direction for future work.

-\paragraph{API-based.} Figure~\ref{fig:intro_acc} further shows that our API-based method remains competitive despite using only a single LLM call.
-In automated evaluation, for example, GPT 5.1 Pro achieves 41.9\%, while GPT 5.1 with our API-based agent design reaches 32.0\%---a relatively small gap given the much weaker interaction budget.
-Our agent design narrows the gap by supplying more efficient spreadsheet representations and task-appropriate tool outputs within the single-call budget, thereby reducing brittle reasoning over complex layouts and mitigating cascading mistakes.
+\paragraph{API-based.} Figure~\ref{fig:intro_acc} further shows that the adapted API-based baselines are generally weaker than official product-side agents.
+Under automated evaluation, for example, GPT~5.1~Pro achieves a pass rate of 41.9\%, whereas GPT~5.1 with our API-based agent design reaches 32.0\%.
+A key limitation of the API-based baselines is that they rely on a single LLM call, which precludes iterative interaction, execution feedback, and self-correction—an important direction for future work in designing F\&A enterprise-grade agent frameworks.
+Despite this constraint, our agent design narrows the performance gap by employing more efficient spreadsheet encodings and task-appropriate tool outputs within the single-call budget.